gowebexamples/gowebexamples/content/routes-using-gorilla-mux.md

 {{< / highlight >}}

 ## Setting the HTTP server's router
-Ever wondered what the `nil` in `http.ListenAndServe(":80", nil)` ment?
+Ever wondered what the `nil` in `http.ListenAndServe(":80", nil)` meant?
 It is the parameter for the main router of the HTTP server.
 By default it's `nil`, which means to use the default router of the `net/http` package.
 To make use of your own router, replace the `nil` with the variable of your router `r`.
 {{< highlight go >}}